How to Structure Headings for Better Accessibility

 10-Point Headings Accessibility Checklist

-Number one: Use headings to define page structure
+Number One: Use headings to define page structure

 Headings should outline the page’s main topics.
 Do not use bold text as a replacement for proper headings.

-Number two: Follow a logical heading order
+Number Two: Follow a logical heading order

 Use <h1>